-Grief and mourning as natural reactions following a death.
-The experience of grief can sometimes be overwhelming, confusing and can affect many different parts of a person, including a person’s body, emotions, relationships, behavior, spirituality and thoughts.
-While grief is a part of being human, each person may have a different way of coping with grief.
+Legacy Hospice Services views grief and mourning as natural reactions following a death.
+The experience of grief can sometimes feel overwhelming, confusing and can affect many different parts of a person, including a person’s body, emotions, relationships, behavior, spirituality and thoughts.
+While grief is a universal part of being human, each person may have a different way of experiencing, expressing and coping with grief.
 Though they may always feel some grief, most people gradually adjust and find ways to live with the loss.

-The bereavement program offers free services by trained bereavement specialists.
+The bereavement program has developed a number of ways to assist grieving families.
+All of our services are provided free of charge by trained bereavement specialists.
 Services include:

 - Grief education and information on grief support groups and classes for adults and children

 - Short term supportive grief counseling for hospice families and the community at large

 All Legacy Hospice grief support groups and classes are facilitated by grief professionals and are open to those grieving a loss through death.
 Groups are provided free of charge.
 Please call 503-220-1000 to register and for current schedules.
 Registration is required for all group offerings.

 Understanding Grief: Information and Tools for Coping is a one-session class designed to provide information to newly grieving people &/or their support people.
 Participants learn how to identify their own grieving style and what coping strategies might best help them.

 - Second Tuesday of every month, Noon – 2 p.m., Legacy Hopewell House, SW Portland

 Ongoing Grief Support Groups offer the opportunity to meet other grieving people and share experiences and coping strategies.
 Groups meet continuously throughout the year in both the Portland and McMinnville area.
 New members are welcome to join at any time.